calebmhartshorn/Innovation-Lab/App/readme.md

 ### App

-Keep all files here for Raspberry Pi development here (server and client).
+Keep all files here for app development here (server and client).